 We’re interested in your news and accomplishments, too.
-If you have a planning-related blog, article, event or news you’d like to share, submit it to the SPDC Communications Manager for posting to the URP News page.
+If you have a planning-related blog, article, event or news you’d like to share, submit it to the SPDC Communications Coordinator for posting to the URP News page.

 If you are interested in supporting the URP program directly, it has several endowment funds that it controls.
 If you are interested in making a donation, contact Zenia Kotval for more information.